 Getting pre-approved for a mortgage loan is different from getting price / rate quotes from a lender.
 You can get a basic rate quote without providing much in the way of financial details or documentation.
 Pre-approval goes a step further.
 This is when the lender reviews your financial situation in more detail, and then tells you how much they might be willing to lend you.
 I’ve written extensively on this subject in the past.
 You can read this article to learn more about it.

 Here’s what you need to know about pre-approval, in a nutshell.
 It’s a key step in the mortgage-shopping process, because it gives you a pretty good idea how much the lender will give you.
 This is obviously an important piece of information when it comes time to shop for a house.
 Refer back to step #1 above, the budgeting process.
 If the pre-approval amount is much higher than the financial comfort zone you’ve established for yourself, you should lean toward the smaller number as your spending limit.
 In other words, don’t take on too much of a home loan, just because the lender is willing to give you one.

 Also, you should realize that it’s still possible to be denied for a loan, even after you’ve been pre-approved by the lender.
 It’s an increasingly common scenario these days, given the current state of the mortgage market.
-The New York Times has written about this in the past, and so have we.
 The best thing you can do is to have a “backup” lender identified, in case something happens with the first one.
 And don’t think of your pre-approval as a guarantee.
 It’s not.